-Are unofficial transcripts acceptable in lieu of the Student Status Form?
+Are unofficial transcripts acceptable?

-We prefer a completed Student Status Form, however, a recent (1 month old or less), unofficial transcript will also be accepted as proof of enrollment units accumulated.
+Yes, a recent (1 month old or less), unofficial transcript will be accepted as proof of enrollment units accumulated.
 Transcripts must include the current term classes designated as "in-progress".

 Do students from technical/vocational schools qualify for this program?